• Skip to primary navigation

 Finger knitting isn't quite the same as regular crochet – but it's a simple route to making blankets, especially for total beginners.
 You don't need any tools except loop yarn.

 If you're nervous to branch into knitting or crochet, this is the perfect way to start making DIY blankets by hand.
-I’ve found that most children about age 8+ can learn these basic finger knitting skills, making this an ideal craft to do with kids.
+I even taught my kids this method, and they've loved making small blankets and scarves all on their own!

 Get the Pattern